masukai/AutoArea-GUI/README.md

 ### Third Step

-If you do not want to use the GUI mode, please <font color="Red">move to _AutoArea-GUI_ directory</font> and type below.
+If you do not want to use the GUI mode, please move to _AutoArea-GUI_ directory and type below.

 ```
 python(3) AutoArea.py